sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 **K.**

 Kanji—A liquid obtained by fermentation of _(![](../../../books_images/U-IMG-1709380770Screenshot2024-03-02172917.png)) of boiled rice and 16 seers of water (oneseer being equal to 64 tolas or 64 x 126 grains(troy) in weight.
-The liquid is called aranala, if wheat is used in place of [rice](# "आरणालस्तु गोधूमै रामैः स्यान्निस्तुषोकृतैः।  पक्वैर्वासंहितैस्तत्तुसौवीरसदृशं गुणैः।  कुल्माषधान्यमण्डादिसंहित काञ्जिकंविःदु॥").
+The liquid is called aranala, if wheat is used in place of rice[^115].
 Kanta iron—A variety of iron, see vol. II (in the Press),
 Karpura moni—White marble.
 Some people take it for touch stone,
 Kasisa—Sulphate of iron, It is of three different kinds, viz, dhatu kasisa or valukakasisa, puspa-kasisa or padma-kasisa, and kasisa proper.
 The first variety is of ash colour, the, second of yellowish colour, and the third of green colour,